reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 ---
 author: "Rob Ashton"
 date: 2021-06-30
-title: Translating R Markdown
+title: R Markdown Internationalisation
 best: false
 tags:
  - R
  - rmarkdown
- - translation
+ - i18n
 ---

 As part of our work on [naomi](../../projects/naomi) we've been asked to produce reports from R which can be distributed to country teams across Sub-Saharan Africa in English, French and Portuguese.
 [R Markdown](https://rmarkdown.rstudio.com/docs/) has no built in support for translating documents, but there are many options available to make this possible.
 This post covers 3 possible approaches: code chunks, custom blocks and tabsets each of which has advantages and trade offs around scalability, ease of maintenance and complexity.